mohammedhrima/Philosophers/doc.md

 - types of behaviour of threads: joinable (default): main thread wait for it detached : main thread won't wait for it

+- to see adress of all your data: objdump -t

+- to run programs one after another:
+    ./program1 && ./program2

+- to run programs in same time:
+    ./program1 & ./program2

+-  WL,-no_pie (no position indipendent executable)